sanic-org/sanic/docs/blueprints.md

 ```

 ## Exceptions
-Exceptions can also be applied exclusively to blueprints without interfering
+Exceptions can also be applied exclusively to blueprints globally.
-with other blueprints or routes registered on the application object.

 ```python
 @bp.exception(NotFound)